eweitz/ideogram/api.md

 * [showNonNuclearChromosomes](#shownonnuclearchromosomes)

 ## annotations
 Array.
 Optional.
 A list of annotation objects.
-Each annotation object
+Each annotation object has at least a chromosome name (chr), start coordinate (start), and stop coordinate (stop).
+Annotation objects can also have a name, color, shape, and track index.

 See also [annotationsPath](#annotationspath).